 Update: We could be in for an early look at the Galaxy S9 and S9 Plus at CES 2018.
 Notable leaker Evan Blass has the intel that the Galaxy S9 and Galaxy S9 Plus could make a cameo at the show.
 That would be big news ... even if the design of the new phones isn't.
 Plus, the handset might have stereo speakers and come with free Bluetooth headphones.

 The Samsung Galaxy S8 hit stores in early 2017, so it makes sense that we're hearing about the Samsung Galaxy S9, as it might only be months away.

-The rumors are now coming thick and fast for what the new phone will look like, especially as we've now seen the Samsung Galaxy Note 8 and the iPhone 8, so we've rounded up the best of them here - as well as answering some key questions.
+The rumors are coming thick and fast for what the new phone will look like and feature, so we've rounded up the best of them here - as well as answering some key questions.

 What's the new Samsung Galaxy S9 news?

 The latest leaks suggest the Samsung Galaxy S9 Plus (and presumably also the standard S9) will have an Exynos 9810 chipset, at least in some regions, and just 4GB of RAM.

 What will the Samsung Galaxy S9 price be?

 We're expecting £639 / $725 / AU$1200 based on current projections, as we're expecting the Galaxy S9 to come in around the same price as its predecessor.
 Given we're not expecting massive design changes, we doubt too high a price rise.

 We're expecting a March 2018 launch.
 While recent rumors suggest the S9 will launch in January, that seems too early given people are locked into contract cycles.
 However, it's possible that the phone will be teased at CES in January, before a March launch.